Sina-Imaginative/dental-caries-classifier/README.md

 ---

-*This project was developed as part of a postgraduate application portfolio demonstrating applied AI in dental medicine.*
+*This project was developed independently as a personal research initiative and is not affiliated with, endorsed by, or tied to any university, commercial organization, or third-party institution.*